Santander 123 Lite alternatives

 If you have the 123 Lite account, you don’t have to do anything – it’ll happen automatically.
 Remember the account isn’t being closed, it’s just being transferred into an Everyday account.
 This means there’s no impact on your credit score, your account number will not change, and there’s no need to worry about existing payments in and out stopping.

-Sadly no other banks offer cashback on bills, though you could swap to the Santander Edge or Edge Up – more on these in a moment.
+You could choose to swap to the Santander Edge or Edge Up which both offer cashback on bills – more on these in a moment.
 If you decide to do this your account number will stay the same.

 You can choose to upgrade your account to one of the Edge accounts.
 These are similar but not as good.
 For a start they cost more.
 The Edge is £3 a month and the Edge up is £5 a month.